polyseam/site-cndi-dev/posts/cndi-functions.md

 developer.
 You just write your function and deploy it, and the cloud provider takes care of the rest.

-Another interesting attribute about serverless functions is that they are generally billed per-invocation, so you're paying only for the time the function is running.
+Another interesting attribute of serverless functions is that they are generally billed per-invocation, so you're paying only for the time the function is running.
 This is in contrast to a traditional server where you pay for the server to be running all the time, even if it's not doing anything.
 This isn't always an advantage though, in fact the more your functions are called, the less affordable this model becomes.